testomatio/docs/docs/subscriptions/subscriptions.md

  ![upd bill 3](<images/CleanShot 2024-01-09 at 09.08.52@2x.png>)

- See your Billing Data was updated
+ See your Billing information was updated

  ![upd bill 4](<images/CleanShot 2024-01-09 at 09.09.49@2x.png>)